mysql/mysql-utilities/doc/man/mysqlreplicate.rst

 .. option:: --rpl-user=<replication_user>

-   The user and password for the replication user requirement - For example, rpl:passwd - default = rpl:rpl.
+   The user and password for the replication user, in name:passwd format.
+   The default is rpl:rpl.

 .. option:: --slave=<slave>